basho/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

 <div class="title">Deprecation notice</div>
 As of Riak version 2.0.1, this command has been deprecated.
 While it will continue to work, it provides only limited insight into existing handoff processes.
-We strongly recommend using one of the available, more specific subcommands instead.
+We strongly recommend using one of the more specific subcommands instead.
 More information can be found in the sections below, beginning with [[transfers status|riak-admin Command Line#transfers-status]].
 </div>